leighmcculloch/leighmcculloch.com/source/content/posts/2019/continuous-deployment-to-app-engine-using-google-cloud-build/index.md

 Name: `<build-project-number>@cloudbuild.gserviceaccount.com`

 Roles:
+ - `Service Account User` - Allows the build project to act as a service account user.
  - `App Engine Deployer` - Allows the build project to deploy an app.
  - `App Engine Service Admin` - Allows the build project to promote and scale a new version being deployed.
  - `Storage Object Admin` - Allows the build project to write app files to Google Cloud Storage which is part of the deployment process.